OpenLiberty/ci.gradle/docs/installLiberty.md

 The `installLiberty` task is used to download and install WebSphere Liberty server.
 The task can download the WebSphere Liberty runtime archive from a specified location (via `runtimeUrl`) or automatically resolve it from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) based on a version and a runtime type, or from the Maven repository.

-In certain cases, the Liberty license code may need to be provided in order to install the runtime.
-If the license code is required and if you are installing Liberty from the Liberty repository, you can obtain the license code by reading the [current license](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/17.0.0.2/lafiles/runtime/en.html) and looking for the `D/N: <license code>` line.
+When installing Liberty from a JAR file, the Liberty license code is needed to install the runtime.
+When you are installing Liberty from the Liberty repository, you can see the versions of Liberty available to install and find the link to their license using the index.yml file.
+After opening the license, look for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.

+Note: It recommended to use either `install` or `assemblyArtifact` block should be used.
+If both blocks are specified the Maven repository with `assemblyArtifact` is used.

-### Properties
+### Properties for install block

+Use the `install` to specify the name of the Liberty server to install from the Liberty repository.

 | Attribute | Description | Required |
 | --------- | ------------ | ----------|